yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intermediate/index.md

 <div class="try-it">
   <h2>Turn & Talk: Append</h2>
-  <p>While referencing the Glitch project above, answer these questions with your partner:</p>
+  <p>While referencing the Glitch project above, answer these questions with your breakout group:</p>
   <ul>
     <li>What are the two steps that are taken inside the event listener?</li>
     <li>When a name is submitted, the card that it is displayed on has a white background.
 Where in the code was this style applied?
 How did the HTML element know about that style?</li>